29 November 2020

 Graphene Technology Solutions, an Adelaide University spin-out, has recently completed its back-door listing and recommenced trading on Monday 23 November 2020 as Sparc Technologies (SPN:ASX).

-Dubbed the ‘World’s most Intelligent Material’, graphene is seen as a disruptive and transformational technology with extremely powerful properties to support advanced materials manufacturing, through enhancing existing product performance, as well as producing superior new products.
+Dubbed the ‘World’s most Intelligent Material’, graphene is a disruptive and transformational material with extremely powerful properties to support advanced manufacturing, through enhancing existing product performance, as well as producing superior new products.
+Like many ground-breaking technologies, Graphene will spawn new products and develop new markets.

 The name derives from "graphite" combined with the suffix -ene, based on the graphite allotrope of carbon consisting of stacked graphene layers.